SiZapPaaiGwat/mongoomise/README.md

 > * mongoomise/when - using mongoomise with when.js
 > * mongoomise/es6Promise - using mongoomise with es6-promise

-in my MacAir, mongoomise/bluebird win the champion.
+in my MacAir, mongoomise/bluebird win the championship.